 In addition to assets, financial statements will sometimes report a separate section for deferred outflows of resources.
-This separate financial statement element, deferred outflows of resources, represents an consumption of net position that applies to future period(s) and will not be recognized as an outflow of resources (expense/expenditure) until that time.
-In addition to liabilities, the financial statements will sometimes report a separate section for deferred inflows of resources.
-This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and will not be recognized as an inflow of resources (revenue) until that time.
+This separate financial statement element, deferred outflows of resources, represents an consumption of net position that applies to future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until that time.
+In addition to liabilities, the financial statements will sometimes report a separate section for deferred outflows of resources.